The Dark Tower VII: The Dark Tower: Plot summary

 Meanwhile, Susannah comes through the door to an alternate 1980s New York, where Gary Hart is president.
-Susannah throws away Roland's gun (which does not function on this side of the door), rejecting the life of a gunslinger, and starts a new life with alternate versions of Eddie and Jake, who in this world are brothers with the surname Toren.
+Finding that Roland's gun is now rusty and useless, she throws it away in a rejection of her past as a gunslinger, and starts a new life with alternate versions of Eddie and Jake, who in this world are brothers with the surname Toren.
 They have only vague memories of their previous journey with Susannah, whose own memories of Mid-World are already beginning to fade.
 It is implied that an alternate version of Oy, the billy-bumbler, will also join them.

 Inside the Dark Tower, Roland realizes that the Tower is not really made of stone, but a kind of flesh: it is Gan's physical body.
 As he climbs the steps, Roland encounters rooms containing siguls or signs of his past life.
 When he reaches the top of the Tower, he finds a door marked with his own name and opens it.
 Roland instantly realizes, to his horror, that he has reached the Tower countless times before, and is trapped in Ka's wheel for his "sins" (the exact reasons are left unknown).
 He is forced through the door by the hands of Gan and transported back in time to the Mohaine desert, back to where he was earlier in his journey (Note: At the beginning of The Dark Tower: The Gunslinger.) with no memories of what has just occurred.
 The only difference is that, this time, Roland possesses the Horn of Eld, which in the previous incarnation he had left lying on the ground after the Battle of Jericho Hill.
 Roland hears the voice of Gan, whispering that, if he reaches the Tower again, perhaps this time the result will be different; there may yet be rest and redemption, if he stands true.

-The book ends like the first began: "The man in black fled across the desert and the gunslinger followed."
+The book ends with the same sentence that began the first one: "The man in black fled across the desert, and the gunslinger followed."